 Convenience features included on the machine to aid maintenance and ensure optimal machine performance include an automatic lubrication system.
 It continuously provides grease to 74 different points around the machine.

-The combines also include CLAAS’ DYNAMIC COOLING package which pulls in fresh, clean air from the top of the machine.
+The CLAAS DYNAMIC COOLING package is also included which pulls in fresh, clean air from the top of the machine.
 This helps increase maintenance intervals and prevents dirt from being pulled into the air filter.
-Air is pulled into the engine compartment and pressurized to keep the engine running cooler and cleaner.
+Instead, air is pulled into the engine compartment and pressurized to keep the engine running cooler and cleaner.
 This also creates an air blanket which is pushed down into and outside of the side panels of the combines to keep dirt kicked up by the tires from getting into the machine and causing potential performance issues.